 - Object to automated decision making and profiling.

-The Data Controller for all information collected is FCO Services.
+The Data Controller for all information collected is FCDO Services.

 The Data Protection Officer is Victoria Muronen, please see contact details below.